 SSEN had identified a safety hazard in the Brechin to Fiddes 132kV overhead line, where an adjacent farm operation yard had, over the years, expanded under the existing route.
 This meant that raw materials were being stored directly beneath the overhead line, and personnel and heavy machinery were passing through the same area.
 To avoid electrical safety clearances being breached and to maintain the integrity of the power supply, SSEN opted to underground this 570-metre section of the line.

-BakerHicks was appointed to carry out the detailed design for the project, including all cabling and overhead line design services:
+BakerHicks were appointed to carry out the detailed design for the project, including all cabling and overhead line design services.

-Bespoke design solutions enabled continuity of electricity supply on demand, reducing outages and network risk throughout construction.
-Incorporating a 250 metre Horizontal Directional Drill (HDD) section under the farm allowed the yard to be kept operational throughout the works.
+Bespoke design solutions ensured the on-demand continuity of electricity supply, reducing outages and network risk throughout construction.
+Incorporating a 250-metre Horizontal Directional Drill (HDD) section under the farm meant the yard was operational throughout the works.